nakicool007/Combined-Cycle-Power-Plant-Data-Set/README.md

 .\.venv\Scripts\python.exe -m jupyterlab
 ```

-Open `notebook/Kumbria_Nakul_HW2.ipynb` using the virtual environment's Python kernel.

-Dependencies support the assignment as follows:
+Open `notebook/Kumbria_Nakul_HW2.ipynb`, select the virtual environment's Python kernel, and run the cells from top to bottom.
+Later sections reuse data, fitted models, and the train/test split created earlier.

+**Data path:** The notebook currently reads the workbook using an absolute Windows path under the author's project directory.
+If you move or clone the project, update the `pd.read_excel` path before running.
+When the kernel's working directory is `notebook/`, the relative path is `../data/combined_cycle_power_plant/Folds5x2_pp.xlsx`.

+The first code cell also contains a `%pip install` command for core analysis packages. `requirements.txt` provides the full environment, including JupyterLab and optional ODS support:

-- `jupyterlab` and `ipykernel`: notebook editing and execution.
+- `jupyterlab`, `ipykernel`: notebook editing and execution.
-- `numpy` and `pandas`: numerical operations and data handling.
+- `numpy`, `pandas`: numerical operations and data handling.
-- `openpyxl`: reading the supplied Excel workbook.
-- `odfpy`: optional reading of the supplied ODS alternative.
+- `openpyxl`, `odfpy`: Excel and optional ODS readers.
-- `matplotlib` and `seaborn`: plots.
+- `matplotlib`, `seaborn`: plotting.
-- `scipy` and `statsmodels`: statistical tools, regression inference, and p-values.
+- `scipy`, `statsmodels`: regression inference and statistical tests.
-- `scikit-learn`: regression, feature transformations, splitting, and error metrics.
+- `scikit-learn`: KNN regression, scaling, and machine learning utilities.

-The homework does not prescribe package versions. `requirements.txt` lists direct dependencies without pinning versions.

-## Dataset requirements

-Use the Combined Cycle Power Plant dataset supplied in `data/combined_cycle_power_plant/`.
-The XLSX and ODS files are alternative formats of the same dataset; they are not separate sets of observations.

-**Use Sheet 1**, as required by the assignment's footnote.
-The five sheets are shuffled versions of the same dataset.
-Do not combine them as separate observations.
-The XLSX workbook is sufficient for the homework; the original ODS copy is retained.

-The assignment describes temperature, ambient pressure, relative humidity, and exhaust vacuum as predictors of net hourly electrical energy output.
-Verify the workbook's column labels as part of your exploration.

-## Assignment checklist

-These items summarize the supplied PDF.
-Refer to it for the complete wording and footnotes.
-Check items off only after completing your own work.

-- [ ] 1(a): Obtain the Combined Cycle Power Plant data and use Sheet 1.
-- [ ] 1(b)(i): Report the row and column counts and explain what they represent.
-- [ ] 1(b)(ii): Make pairwise scatterplots of all variables, including the response, and discuss your findings.
-- [ ] 1(b)(iii): Tabulate each variable's mean, median, range, first and third quartiles, and interquartile range.
-- [ ] 1(c): Fit a separate simple linear regression for each predictor; discuss significance, supporting plots, and potential outliers.
-- [ ] 1(d): Fit multiple linear regression with all predictors; identify which coefficient null hypotheses can be rejected.
-- [ ] 1(e): Compare simple and multiple regression coefficients in a plot, with simple coefficients on the x-axis and multiple coefficients on the y-axis.
-- [ ] 1(f): Fit a cubic polynomial regression for each predictor and assess evidence of nonlinearity.
-- [ ] 1(g): Fit a full linear model with all pairwise predictor interactions and assess their significance.
-- [ ] 1(h): Randomly split the data into 70% training and 30% testing.
-Compare the all-predictor regression with a model including all pairwise interactions and quadratic terms; remove insignificant variables using p-values with care about interactions.
-Report training and test MSE for both models.
-- [ ] 1(i): Run KNN regression with raw and normalized features, examine integer k values from 1 through 100, select the best fit, and plot training and test errors against 1/k.
-- [ ] 1(j): Compare KNN regression with the linear regression model having the smallest test error and discuss the results.
-- [ ] 2: Complete ISLR exercise 2.4.1.
-- [ ] 3: Complete ISLR exercise 2.4.7.

-The provided PDF names the ISLR exercises but does not reproduce their questions or specify the book edition.
-Use the edition assigned by your course.
-It does not specify a submission filename or export format; follow any separate course submission instructions.
+Dependencies are not version-pinned, so exact numerical output can vary slightly across environments.
+The plotting cells display figures with `plt.show()`; they do not automatically overwrite the saved PNG files.

 ## Dataset provenance

-The original dataset notes describe measurements collected from a plant operating at full load between 2006 and 2011.
-The plant combines gas turbines, steam turbines, and heat recovery steam generators.
-The supplied shuffles support 5x2 cross-validation in the dataset's original studies; this homework instead explicitly directs you to Sheet 1 and specifies its own split in 1(h).
+The dataset notes describe measurements collected between 2006 and 2011 from a combined cycle power plant operating at full load, combining gas turbines, steam turbines, and heat recovery steam generators.

-References retained from the original dataset notes:
+References retained from the original dataset documentation:

-- P?nar T?fekci. *Prediction of full load electrical power output of a base load operated combined cycle power plant using machine learning methods*.
+- Pinar Tufekci. *Prediction of full load electrical power output of a base load operated combined cycle power plant using machine learning methods*.
 International Journal of Electrical Power & Energy Systems, 60, September 2014, pp. 126-140.
 DOI: 10.1016/j.ijepes.2014.02.027.
-- Heysem Kaya, P?nar T?fekci, and Sad?k Fikret G?rgen. *Local and Global Learning Methods for Predicting Power of a Combined Gas & Steam Turbine*.
+- Heysem Kaya, Pinar Tufekci, and Sadik Fikret Gurgen. *Local and Global Learning Methods for Predicting Power of a Combined Gas & Steam Turbine*.
 ICETCEE 2012, Dubai, March 2012, pp. 13-18.